 Ingredient Notes

-Here are step-by-step images showing how to make this apple cider muffin recipe.
-Please refer to the detailed printable recipe card at the end of this page for full measurements and written instructions:
+Here's a visual overview showing how to make these vegan apple muffins.
+Please refer to the detailed recipe card at the end of this page for full measurements and written instructions.
+You can also hit the jump to recipe button at the top of this page to skip to it.

 💭 Tips For Bakery-Style Muffins